NationalLibraryOfNorway/warehouse-logistics-service/README.md

 ```

 Additionally, to use the Mockoon service for mocking and logging callbacks to host systems, you will need to edit your `hosts` file.
-For ease of use add a line for MongoDB and Kafka too, as it will make your life easier if you want to connect other tools to them, such as MongoDB Compass.
+Optionally add an entry for Kafka to use a consistent connection string (`kafka:9092`) from both host and containers.
+MongoDB is already accessible at `localhost:27017` from the host, so a hosts entry is not needed, but for convenience you can include entry for it.
-Add the following line to your `/etc/hosts` file if you are on Linux --- if you are using Windows or Mac switch to a real OS --- and restart your machine:
+Add the following lines to your `/etc/hosts` file if you are on Linux --- if you are using Windows or Mac switch to a real OS --- and restart your machine:

 ```
 127.0.0.1 callback-wls.no